4GeeksAcademy/bootstrap-exercises-tutorial/exercises/04-Navbar/README.md

 In this case, we have the typical `ul` needed to create a menu, but without any CSS styles applied yet.

-> More informarion on navs: https://getbootstrap.com/docs/5.0/components/navs-tabs/
+> More information on navs: https://getbootstrap.com/docs/5.0/components/navs-tabs/

 ## 📝 Instructions: